 This chapter will discuss in detail my methodology, which includes but is not limited to data collection and subject participants.

-Chapter 4 – Analysis of Data
+Chapter 4 – Results and Discussion Analysis of Data

 This chapter will be an analysis of data collected grounded in three categories discussed in chapter 3.